 The test purpose is to verify the ability of the UE to receive data with a given average throughput for a specified reference measurement channel, under conditions of low signal level, ideal propagation and no added noise.

 7.3D.2.2 Test applicability

-This test case applies to all types of NR UE release 15 and forward that support UL MIMO
+This test case applies to all types of NR UE release 15 and forward that support UL MIMO on FDD bands.